Changes to revenue recognition in the technology industry

 - Accounting for customer acquisition and setup costs

-While the degree to which a particular entity’s revenue will be affected depends on its own facts and circumstances, it is important to note that every entity will be significantly affected by the disclosure requirements in the new guidance because they substantially increase the volume of revenue-related information disclosed in the financial statements, particularly for public entities.
+While the degree to which a particular entity’s revenue will be affected depends on its own facts and circumstances, it is important to note that every entity will be significantly affected by the disclosure requirements in the new guidance because they substantially increase the volume of revenue-related information disclosed in the financial statements.

 Other key terms: ASC 606, ASU 2014-09, Topic 606, ASC 985-605, SaaS